Create A Profitable Business Faster: Choose A Great Business Idea This Way

-It’s okay to create a business in something you competent in but not passionate about; however, business is hard work.
+It’s okay to create a business in something you are competent in but not passionate about; however, business is hard work.

-There's going to be days you don't feel like writing that blog, or have those meetings with your VA, or book those strategy calls.
+There are going to be days you don't feel like writing that blog, or have those meetings with your VA, or book those strategy calls.
 Plus it'll be easier for you to produce content and you will never run out of things to say.

-You will have so much more motivation to act and less procrastination choosing a market and niche that you really, really enjoy.
+You will have so much more motivation to act and less procrastination in choosing a market and niche that you really, really enjoy.
 You enjoy it so much you would do it for free.
 But you're not.

 On to question two...

 2. Are you saving them from urgent pain?